 Don't Give Up on getting help - it can get better.
 It’s proven time and time again that no matter how big the problem is, people who get the right help can take control and get healthier and happier, faster.

 If you are planning to go to the doctor, Doc Ready can help you to get the best out of your visit.
 It will help you understand what will happen, what the doctor might be able to do to help, your rights, and also help you to plan what you are going to say.

 Childline (0800 1111) are able to offer a higher level of confidentiality and so even if you are facing a really serious problem they will not tell anyone without your consent.
 You can talk to them about who else you might speak to and what might help in your situation without even giving your real name or address.

-If someone specifically wants to talk about so called “honour based violence” including forced marriage or female circumcision / genital mutilation they can speak to Karma Nirvana (0800 5999247).
+If you specifically want to talk about so called “honour based violence” including forced marriage or female circumcision / genital mutilation, you can speak to Karma Nirvana (0800 5999247).
 There is a total guarantee that no one will find out what you say no matter what it is.